-Even as the weather folks are talking nonstop of an impending blizzard, I heard an advertisement on the radio for a summer camp open house this week.
+Even as the weather folks are talking nonstop of snow, ice and sub-zero temperatures, I heard an advertisement on the radio for a summer camp open house this week.
 I really find it difficult to contemplate summer this time of year, but--believe it or not--it's time to start planning for summer vacation.

 And it's not just the summer camps trying to shore up business early; on New Year's my brother was quizzing me about our vacation plans this summer (he always has a vacation planned two years out).

 I do have to start thinking about it.
 Now my husband now works telecommuting part-time in an employment position versus independent contracting (as he did in previous summers).
 Used to be, we'd take a working vacation, packing up our laptops, taking them to a vacation location and working part time while the kids played full time.

 And vacation is just the most fun thing to think about in the summer; there's all the mundane stuff like childcare and work schedules too.